rkemburu/rkemburu.github.io/README.md

 # Personal Website

 Minimalistic design, summarizes education and past experience.
-Contains links to resume, github, linkedin and email.
+Contains links to github, linkedin and email and my favorite - The New Paper.